 Pruning is a common part of tomato plant care.
 The right time and proper way of pruning tomato plants can bring you the ultimate success in the harvest.

 So, you must learn the right way of pruning tomatoes and their benefits.
-Besides, the side effects of over-pruning or wrong way of pruning.
+Besides, the side effects of over-pruning or the wrong way of pruning.

 Benefits of Pruning Tomato Plants